-June 5th, 2019 is World Environment Day.
+June 5th of every year is World Environment Day.
 From year to year, this day is becoming increasingly important given the number of people who are beginning to become aware of the state of our planet.
 For many, the day now extends to the rest of the other 364 days of the year.

 WHY IS IT IMPORTANT TO TEND TO ZERO WASTE?